Get to Know Our Ambassador

 • Create your own opportunities – Don’t wait for someone else to create them for you.

-• Create routines – That way you will feel confident in what you are doing.
+• Create routines – That way, you will feel confident in what you are doing.

-“It all really started when a friend of mine was walking around with a beanie that had the ‘Maya Delorez’ logo on it.
+– It all really started when a friend of mine was walking around with a beanie that had the Maya Delorez logo on it.
 At the time, there weren’t a lot of products, but I liked the beanie right away!
-When I got in touch with Madde, it was clear that I would try out the products.
+By the time I got in touch with Madde, it was clear to me that I should try out the products.
+There was this new approach to riding clothes, and they were not like anything I had ever tried before.
+They were just beautiful and functional, and you could tell that there was a lot of passion behind the products.
+That was the start of a great collaboration that is still going strong!

 What is important to you when you choose to collaborate with a company?

-“For me, it’s so much more than just the clothes that matters.
+– For me, it’s about so much more than just the clothes.
 It’s the whole brand and what the company stands for.
-It is important that the company has good values and is genuine through and through.
+It’s important that the company has good values and is genuine through and through.
 I place a lot of value on realness, on being genuine and authentic.
-So the company I work with needs to be the same.
+So, the company I work with needs to be the same.
 They shouldn’t be putting up a facade.
-Maya Delorez is real from the inside out.”
+Maya Delorez is real from the inside out.

-After some years I wanted to share what I had learned with other equestrians.
-Today I have the great opportunity to travel and speak about the topic and even coach young riders on an individual level.
-Besides that, I have also started the podcast “A mental half-halt” for horse lovers who want to develop mentally.”
+– Initially, my interest in working with psychology grew simply because I found it exciting.
+I devoured all the knowledge I could get my hands on through lectures, podcasts, and YouTube.
+The more knowledge I gained, the more I realized how helpful it was also when on horseback – with everything from battling nervousness to focusing and performing at one’s best.
+After some years, I wanted to share what I had learned with other equestrians.
+Today, I have the great opportunity to travel and lecture about the topic and even coach young riders on an individual level.
+Besides that, I have also started the podcast “A mental half-halt” for horse lovers who want to develop mentally.

-“Many riders spend an enormous amount of time and money on horse equipment, good training, competitions and feed, but completely forget to take care of themselves.
+“Many riders spend an enormous amount of time and money on horse equipment, good training, competitions, and feed, but completely forget to take care of themselves.
 With ‘Ryttarinspiration’ I want to change that.”

-“There’s really not that much that’s been done in that aspect!
+– There’s really not that much that’s been done in that area!
 Being a young person today is very much about comparing yourself to others and wanting to fit in.
-We see what our competitors are doing, we constantly see updates on social media and the comparison can make it difficult to deal with setbacks and failures, which are natural and will always happen whether it’s in sport or in everyday life.
+We see what our competitors are doing, we constantly see updates on social media, and the comparison can make it difficult to deal with setbacks and failures, which are natural and will always happen whether it’s in sports or everyday life.
+I find that the deepest feelings are often kept to oneself and that makes people feel very lonely.
+Many times, guidance is needed on how to approach difficult emotions when they take over.
+That’s where I want to be able to help.

-“What an interesting question!
-Then I’d take the opportunity to go to bed early… Or maybe do a few more hours in the stable!”
+– What an interesting question!
+Then I’d take the opportunity to go to bed early… Or maybe do a few more hours in the stable!

 Your favorite emoji?